tobek/laminae/notes.md

     - maybe this is in cosmography, someone went to exactly 2 planes and then said the above, lead the way into figuring out about there being more - CNC vs CNP
 - Some destructiveness focusing on sloth/inertia - activity is actively punished, but in the laziest way possible.
 If too proactively punishing, the punishment is punished. maybe CED or LED or CNP
 - Lost and found (maybe in CEC or CNC or LNP) (maybe connected through some weird backdoor to the storage plane?) (i guess CND too, maybe a rumor of a lost objects troupe you can sometimes find stuff in) could be NGD or CGD too
-- All beings part of a single collective hive intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - should probably be NXX, would be interesting autonomy CXX, maybe NEC, CNC, CEC, CGC
+- All beings part of a single collective hive intelligence (OR it's not clear whether everyone is part of a single crazy chaotic mind, or are actually different minds) - should probably be NXX, would be interesting autonomy CXX, maybe NEC, CNC, CEC, CGC. gosh could be NGD if nothing else
     - https://twitter.com/TylerAlterman/status/1453671384186564610
     - "Something the whole ocean is doing"
 - Two sides that have ritual border.
 Ceremonies about hating each other, but they never actually fight (two walls place?)
 NED?